sbha/readdir_xl/README.md

   map_df(~read_sheets(dir_path, .))
 ```

-Just like when we checked to make sure that we were reading from the correct directory and the expected file names, we'll use `list.files()` to get all the individual file names we're interested in importing.
+Just like when we checked to make sure that we were reading from the correct directory and the expected file names, we'll use `list.files()` to get the names for all the individual file names we're interested in importing.
 The resulting file names will be used as the file name argument along side `dir_path` in the custom function.
 Using `map_df()` we'll apply the `read_sheets()` custom function to each file name returned by `list.files()` and combine them into a single data frame:

 ```
 > df_xl